glennklockwood/limelead/content/pages/cloud/mpi-cluster.md

 Using `clush` to copy your binaries and files to your home directory on every compute node is really tedious.
 An easier way to manage data is to put this shared data in a shared network file system.
+Here we show how to do this the easy way (just export a directory from your head node) and cool way (mount an object container using NFS).

+In both cases, first install the NFS client packages and create the directory where we'll mount this NFS volume (`/scratch`):

+<div class="codehilite"><pre>
+# install the nfs client and server on all nodes
+$ <kbd>clush -w glocluster[0-3] sudo apt -y install nfs-common nfs-kernel-server</kbd>

+# create the shared mountpoint on all nodes
+$ <kbd>clush -w glocluster[0-3] sudo mkdir /scratch</kbd>
+</pre></div>

 ### Exporting from a node